The George Washington University Online Clinical Research Administration & Regulatory Affairs Programs

 Online Experience: Students in GW’s online BSHS, MSHS, and graduate certificate programs begin with virtual new student orientation.
 Each student is also assigned an academic advisor.
 GW uses Blackboard for online learning experiences, syllabi, assignments, communications, forums, discussion groups, tests, and quizzes.
 The university provides 24/7 online technical support should students have problems or need assistance.

-On-Site Requirements: There are no on-site requirements for the online BSHS degree, dual degrees, MSHS degrees, and graduate certificates from George Washington University as the programs are 100 percent online.
-Students from the DHSc leadership program come to campus for two weekend immersions.
-Online students are also invited to participate in graduation on campus.
+On-Site Requirements: There are no on-site requirements for the GW online BSHS degree, dual degrees, MSHS degrees, or graduate certificates, as the programs are 100 percent online.
+Online students are invited to participate in graduation on campus.

 Paying for the George Washington University Clinical Research Administration and Regulatory Affairs Programs